 The root of this food is still a conversational topic.
-Some people say that the birthplace is in Egypt’s south and Levant area, while others assume that it comes from the Northern Levantine region.
+Some say that the birthplace is in Egypt’s south and Levant area, while others assume it comes from the Northern Levantine region.

-Even a few proofs show that this dish appeared in the 13th century during the Abbasid Caliphate.
+Some proofs show that this dish appeared in the 13th century during the Abbasid Caliphate.
 Nevertheless, it is just a story of the past.
-Today, Fatteh is a popular dish in UAE, Egypt, Lebanon, etc.
+Fatteh is still a worthwhile dish you should try to understand about Syrian food culture.

 Overall, Fatteh is a worthwhile dish you should try to understand about Syrian food culture.

 If you find “Ful Medames” too difficult to remember, you can call it “Ful”.
 I can confidently say that the ancient Egyptian dishes have been a culinary hit and are loved until now.
-The historians found the remnant of this food in Pharaonic tombs in the 12th Dynasty (1991-1786 B.C.)
+Historians found the remnant of this food in Pharaonic tombs in the 12th Dynasty (1991-1786 B.C.)

-This is common breakfast food in Syria, especially Aleppo.
+Ful is a common breakfast food in Syria, especially in Aleppo.
 Its name can reflect its cooking methods.
-“Medames” term means “buried” since it was cooked by burying the pot in hot coals overnight, and your fava beans could become tender and melt right in your mouth.
+“Medames” means “buried” since people cook the fava beans by burying the pot in hot coals overnight, so they can become tender and melt right in your mouth.